 Services support the usual, even when the unusual pops up and you are too busy to notice.

 Phase 3 managed services (such as Payroll Services and System Administration) are tailored at the outset and we would be delighted if your effort thereafter was zero.
-We do services so that our customers don’t have to.
-Happily, by applying the same calibre of consultant to run services as to project-work, then we make sure of a consistency, congruence and pass on quite a cost saving to you too.
+We provide services so that our customers don’t have to.
+Happily, by applying the same calibre of consultant in order to run these services, we then make sure of a consistency/congruence and pass on quite a cost saving to you too.

 And the future people behind the people tech?

 Often, we rehearse the line that technology should be the servant and not the master.
-Only recently I think I’ve felt what that means.
+Only recently I think I’ve understood what that means.

-In the early summer a fairly major episode overnight lost me nearly all abilities to function and interact with people and the outside world, and with simpler stuff like my smartphone and certainly my business tech.
-As I rehabilitated I faced daily choices about where I should first focus my efforts to redeem life – more important to turn the phone on?
+In the early summer, a fairly major episode overnight lost me nearly all abilities to function and interact with people and the outside world, and with simpler stuff like my smartphone and certainly my business tech.
+As I rehabilitated, I faced daily choices about where I should first focus my efforts– was it more important to turn the phone on?
 To get the make-up case out?
 Or to order from Tesco first?

-You can and will wish to master how you adopt consumerised tech at home.
+You can and will wish to master how you adopt consumer tech at home.
 You can likewise master how you adopt HR, payroll, analytics, communications and engagement systems in your organisation.

 The technology is there to serve us.
 Surely, we people matter more.